jimmielovell/ruts/README.md

 ### LayeredStore

 A composite store that layers a fast, ephemeral "hot" cache (like Redis) on top of a slower, persistent "cold" store (like Postgres).
 It is designed for scenarios where sessions can have long lifespans but should only occupy expensive cache memory when actively being used thus balancing performance and durability.

-#### Fine-Grained Write Control

-The default write-through behavior can be overridden on a per-call basis using the `LayeredWriteStrategy`.
-This gives you precise control over how your data is store.

 ```rust
 use ruts::store::layered::LayeredWriteStrategy;